intmus/inttheory22-23/_02-int-scales-keys/c2-intervals.md

 What does it mean to invert an interval?

-- Inversions are when you take one note in an interval and move it an octave past the other note.
+- Inversions are when you take one note in an interval and move it an octave up or down past the other note.

 - When inverting, Major becomes Minor, Perfect remains Perfect, Diminished becomes Augmented